Attribute Based Interpretable Evaluation Metrics for Generative Models: Related Work

-\paragraph{Fréchet Inception Distance} Fréchet Inception Distance (FID) \citep{heusel2017gans} calculates the distance between the estimated Gaussian distributions of two datasets using a pre-trained Inception-v3 \citep{szegedy2016rethinking}.
-However, \citet{kynkaanniemi2022role} noted issues with embeddings when generated images deviate significantly from training data.
-This led to proposals of using CLIP \citep{radford2021learning} encoder, which aligns text and images in a shared space, instead of Inception-v3.
-However, they directly use the raw embedding of CLIP encoder while we design a new representation.
+Fréchet Inception Distance (FID) \citep{heusel2017gans} calculates the distance between the estimated Gaussian distributions of two datasets using a pre-trained Inception-v3 \citep{szegedy2016rethinking}.
+However, \citet{kynkaanniemi2022role} pointed out that patterns resembling ImageNet classes significantly influence FID.
+They proposed using embeddings from the CLIP encoder to make FID less susceptible to intentional or accidental distortions.
+Additionally, \citet{stein2023exposing} suggested using embeddings from DINO-v2.
+Despite these suggestions, both approaches merely changed the embedding space for measuring FID, relying on the raw embeddings as they are.
+In contrast, we design a new representation for this purpose.

 \paragraph{Fidelity and diversity}

 \citet{sajjadi2018assessing} devised precision and recall for generative model evaluation.
 Further refinements were provided by \citet{kynkaanniemi2019improved} and \citet{naeem2020reliable}.
 Generally, these metrics use a pre-trained network to evaluate how embeddings of generated images match with those of real images and vice-versa.